 What Are the Job Duties and the Job Description?

-These types of professionals work in a wide range of medical office and hospital locations.
+An Arizona substance abuse counselor will work in a wide range of medical office and hospital locations.
 They might work in a rehabilitation facility, at a hospital, or in a private practice.
 Regardless of where you decide to work, the job duties are relatively uniform across settings.
-Most career professionals work directly with patients and play a hands-on role in their recovery process.
+Most substance abuse counselors work directly with patients and play a hands-on role in their recovery process.

-In many cases, counselors will oversee the detox and rehab process, but they also provide ongoing care after treatment.
+In many cases, a substance abuse counselor will oversee the detox and rehab process, but they also provide ongoing care after treatment.
 Duties include evaluating the problem, leading group therapy sessions, teaching healthy coping mechanisms, and helping patients find jobs and get their career back on track.

 What your counseling job will look like depends on the certification level you obtain before starting your career.
 A technician, for example functions as a support staff, while a LISAC may choose to open their own practice.